FehFernandes/WebScrappingAxios/README.md

 # WebScrappingTS

-A study project inspired by Hacker News layout, focused on learning web scraping and modern web development.
+A study project inspired by Hacker News, focused on learning web scraping and modern web development.

 ## 📋 About The Project